 Once you’ve finished your CELTA, you’ve got all this to look forward to.
 But first, you need a job.
 Here are a few places you can look (but there are many, many more!):

-To help you Jonny Ingham tells you how to write a TEFL CV and Karenne Sylvester explains how to avoid overseas EFL teaching job scams.
+To help you Jonny Ingham tells you how to write a TEFL CV, as does Chris from What they don’t teach you on the CELTA (How to write a great ESL CV), and Karenne Sylvester explains how to avoid overseas EFL teaching job scams.
 Gordon Scruton gives you questions for a potential employer, plus all important social questions about life outside the school.
 Rachel Daw talks about her experiences getting work as a newly-qualified freelance teacher and shares examples of questions she’s been asked in job interviews, as well as comparing the relative merits of working for a language school and being a freelancer.
 Lorraine Kennedy gives you 10 tips for ELT teacher job interviews.
 Adam Simpson gives you general advice about what to say and do in job interviews.
+You can find out about different countries and potential up- and downsides of working there using the country guides at ESL Base, though do try to get in touch with teachers yourself too – it’s worth asking any school you apply for if you can speak to one of their teachers.
 Once you’ve got the job, Elly Setterfield has a very useful series of posts specifically designed for new teachers, answers questions such as’What should I pack?’, ‘What if I hate it?’, and with Teaching Kids and Teaching Teens 101s.
 She’s also written about how non-native teachers can improve their confidence.

 Blogs are a useful tool post-CELTA, and this post by me will tell you how to make the most of them.
 One of the things I enjoy about blogs is periodic challenges which bloggers start and anyone can join in with.
 The #youngerteacherself posts kick-started by Joanna Malefaki are a great source of advice for beginner teachers, as experienced teachers look back and offer advice to their younger selves.
 A couple of years before this challenge Chris Wilson wrote 10 things he wished he’d known before he started CELTA.
 ELTchat also had a chat called I wish I had known that when I started teaching!
 If you’re thrown into a classroom with a horde of children or teens, you should find these posts by Elly Setterfield very useful: Teaching Kids 101 / Teaching Teens 101.